 The Rio Grande Trail is Aspen's can't miss trail for visitors looking to enjoy their surroundings, either by foot or bike.
 The "Rio" follows the Roaring Fork River all the way to Glenwood Springs.
 The ride or walk possibilities are endless.
 If you can't make it the whole way, stop at the Woody Creek Tavern to refuel for your walk/ride back into town!

 You have earned the right to relax after such an action-packed day.
-Walk around downtown Aspen's walking malls and enjoy an ice cream cone at Paradise Bakery while you take in the surroundings.
+Walk around downtown Aspen's pedestrian malls and enjoy an ice cream cone at Paradise Bakery while you take in the surroundings.
 Don't miss the Dancing Fountain on the corner of Mill & Hyman Streets as children and adults delight in the dancing waters.